terraform-redhat/terraform-provider-rhcs/examples/create_rosa_cluster/create_rosa_sts_cluster/classic_sts/account_roles/README.md

         ```
         export TF_VAR_tags=<aws_resource_tags> (Optional)
         ```
-1. In your local copy of this `account-roles` folder, run the following command:
+1. In your local copy of the `account-roles` folder, run the following command:
    ````
    terraform init
    ````